-The same applies to us over 40.
+The same applies to us women over 40, 50 and beyond.
 Too heavy makeup makes us look like trying too hard.
 It will look like a painted Old Lady.
 Here I share what I learned over time what works and how to adjust it.

 - Avoid to do your makeup the way you did it in high school.
 For instance, no eyeliner on the inner lower lid, or no darker or even blue lip liner.
 These trends are way past their prime!

 - I draw a thin line in brown eyeliner under the lid of my lower lashes from the outside toward the nose.
 I stop behind the iris, i.e. I do not complete a full line.
 I draw a thin line also in the upper lashes, but full way.
 Boths serves to create the illusion of a fuller lash line.
 I use brown as it is not so harsh than black with the fine lines, but it does the trick to look like more full lashes as well.
 When going out I use purple on the outside and green below the iris to create interest.
 Note this is not a look for work and/or when you strive to look natural, i.e. for the barely there.

 - I curl the upper lashes and add mascara.
 The curling and mascara open the eyes, which looks like paying attention, being agile, awake, and open minded.
 These attributes are all enhancing your professional appearance at work.
 These are attributes you want to be associated with over 40, right?